shirinpirouzkhah/bilsengroup.github.io/contact.md

-If you are intested in joining our group, please send an email or drop by.
+If you are intested in joining our group as a graduate or undergraduate student, please send an email or drop by.

 Dr. Eray Tüzün
 Bilkent University